Academy-Omen/django-blogx/ReadMe.md

 ```

--> Add the css files in static/css, images in static/images and the html in blog/templates
+-> Download [static files](link) and place the css files in static/css, images in static/images and the html in blog/templates

 -> Load the static files in the html files
 ```html